Community Health Education

 Health Promotion Management

 Health Promotion Management majors may be employed in corporations, hospitals, health-related agencies or at York College.
-They may do field work in corporations such as Metropolitan Life or Chase Manhattan Bank, or in health-related agencies such as The Queens Lung Association, The Boys Club of New York or The American Cancer Society, or at York College in the Health Promotion Center or the Fitness Center.
+They may do field work in corporations such as Metropolitan Life or Chase Manhattan Bank, or in health-related agencies such as The Queens Lung Association, or The American Cancer Society, or at York College in the Health Promotion Center.
 The focus of the major is on worksite wellness programs.

 A specialization in cardiovascular fitness prepares the Movement Science major for fitness leadership jobs in business and industry, in private agencies like the YMCA and YMHA, and in cardiac rehabilitation programs.
 A specialization in recreation offers career opportunities in community recreation, in Federal, State and City agencies, and in private organizations such as nursing homes.
 Activity specialists coach community and school teams and work in Park Departments.
 Recreation directors organize and administer community recreation programs.
 In addition, a major in Movement Science can prepare the student for work as a perceptual-motor therapist and/or physical educator for the physically or emotionally challenged or the elderly.